UPPMAX/programming_formalisms/docs/modularity/modular.md

     Modular programming is a software design technique that emphasizes separating the functionality of a program into independent, interchangeable modules, such that each contains everything necessary to execute only one aspect of the desired functionality.

 !!! info "lets read about modular programming"(10 min)
-    This is a wikipeda article on [modular programming](https://en.wikipedia.org/wiki/Modular_programming)
+    This is a Wikipedia article on [modular programming](https://en.wikipedia.org/wiki/Modular_programming)

 ??? question "Lets Discuss"